alexzhirkevich/custom-qr-generator/README.md

 You can easily implement your own shapes and coloring for QR Code in 2 ways: using math formulas or by drawing on canvas.
-Second way is usually slower (it takes more time to build ```QrOptions```, but code generating is a little bit faster) and uses a lot of memory but provides more freedom.
+Second way is usually slower and uses a lot of memory but provides more freedom.

 For example: